ltgcgo/painted-palette/README.md

 # painted-palette
 🎨 Painting palettes, one at a time.

-No additional compilation required, since everything is bundled nicely into a single package.
+No additional compilation required, everything already bundled nicely into a single command/package.

-If you run it on Termux, install it from [F-Droid](https://f-droid.org/en/packages/com.termux/#versions), **not Google Play**!!!
+If you're running it on Android with Termux, install it from [F-Droid](https://f-droid.org/en/packages/com.termux/#versions), **not Google Play**!!!

-Powered by ESBuild.
-No TypeScript required.
-Developed by Lightingale Community MLP Fandom Service and all contributors.
+Powered by ESBuild and Deno.
+No TypeScript used.
+Developed by Lightingale Community and all contributors.

 ## Goals
 - [x] Web-compliant.
 - [x] Fast to build (within 2 seconds).
-- [x] Fast to deploy.
+- [x] Fast to deploy (within 30 seconds for all steps combined).
 - [ ] Relatively low on memory and CPU.

 ## Running
-### Development
+### Steps
-#### Dependencies
-* Deno
-* ESBuild
-* kd-tree-javascript
-* pako.js
-* UPNG.js
-* ws
-* xmldom

-#### Sources
-* `cnc.js`: The source code for the command and control server.
-* `core.js`: The core code for the bot.
-* `deno.js`: Core code wrapped with Deno interfaces.
-* `node.js`: Core code wrapped with Node interfaces.
-* `helper.sh`: Spin things up with ease!
+#### Linux, Android, Mac OS
+Some steps may not be required, if the installation helper script directly supports your distro/platform.

+* Install the helper script with `bash <(curl -Ls https://sh.ltgc.cc/sh/palette)`.
+Takes at most 20 seconds to finish on a relatively acceptable Internet connection.
+  * Try `bash <(curl -Ls https://github.com/ltgcgo/painted-palette/raw/main/src/bash/install.sh)` if the above command does not work.
+* Run `./palette-bot paint <yourRedditUsername> <yourRedditPassword>` directly.
+* Start your auto-guided painting adventure!

+If upgrades are required, the script should able to download a new version automatically, and restart by itself to load the newer version.

 ### Requirements
+All of these are taken care of by the helper script without user intervention.
+Or if you're a Windows user, the comfort bundle.

 #### Deno (recommended)
 Recommended for Linux and Mac.